Shelley Carroll: Provincial politics

 In October 2016, Carroll announced that she would seek the Liberal Party nomination for the newly formed Don Valley North provincial riding in the next provincial election and was acclaimed as the candidate.

-She resigned from City Council on April 5, 2018, in order to run in the 2018 provincial election, but lost to the Progressive Conservative Party candidate Vincent Ke.
-Jonathan Tsao was appointed by City Council to represent Ward 33 for the remainder of the term before municipal elections on October 22, 2018.
+She resigned from city council on April 5, 2018, in order to run in the 2018 provincial election, but lost to the Progressive Conservative Party candidate Vincent Ke.
+Jonathan Tsao was appointed by city council to represent Ward 33 for the remainder of the term before municipal elections on October 22, 2018.

 Return to council

-On July 6, 2018, Carroll first announced that she was running for re-election to City Council in Ward 31, renumbered from Ward 33.
+On July 6, 2018, Carroll first announced that she was running for re-election to in Ward 31, renumbered from Ward 33.
 After the ward boundary changes imposed by the Ontario Government of Doug Ford, Carroll ultimately ran for election in the newly expanded Ward 17 Don Valley North in the 2018 Toronto election.
 She won by a significant margin over the runner up, Christina Liu, who was endorsed by former-mayor Mel Lastman.

-For the 2018–2022 council term, Carroll serves as the vice chair of the North York Community Council, a member of the Toronto Transit Commission Board. as well as being the deputy speaker of Toronto City Council.
+For the 2018–2022 council term, Carroll served as the vice chair of the North York Community Council, a member of the Toronto Transit Commission Board. as well as being the deputy speaker of Toronto City Council.
+Carroll also worked to secure a number of improvements for her community, including improved park playgrounds, affordable housing spaces, numerous traffic and pedestrian safety improvements, and the new Ethennonnhawahstihnen’ Community Centre, the first community recreation centre and library branch in Toronto to be named in collaboration with the Huron-Wendat Nation.

+Carroll ran in the 2022 Toronto election, again winning by a significant margin over the runner up.
+Carroll served as the chair of Toronto's Economic and Community Development Committee.
+Carroll was named chair of the Budget Committee by Mayor Olivia Chow in 2023.
+In January 2025, Carroll was elected to serve as the chairwoman of the Toronto Police Services Board.